 - Center: Dual metal screen Side: Nylon mesh

-It features a 4.6" metal screen filter with air gap design that directs air downwards, away from the mic pickup point while keeping the sound as transparent as possible.
+It features a 4.6″ metal screen filter with an air gap design that directs air downwards, away from the mic pickup point, while keeping the sound as transparent as possible.

 One of the biggest pros of the Stedman Proscreen PS101 is its transparency.
-The airflow directing design also kept sibilant sounds from being selectively filtered (a usual occurrence with fabric based filters) making them easier to spot and de-ess in post should there be the need to do so.
+The airflow directing design also kept sibilant sounds from being selectively filtered (a usual occurrence with fabric-based filters), making them easier to spot and de-ess in the post should there be the need to do so.

 Having a metal filter also makes the PS101 very durable compared to fabric filters.
 Unlike fabric filters, some saliva might still pass through the filter and onto your mic.